 You can’t write good sales copy if you don’t know who your target audience is.
 Before you write a word, it’s highly important you know where these words are going.
 One of the greatest ways to learn more about your target audience is to create a buyer persona.
 While a buyer persona may be fictional, it’s still based on real data that is collected from:

 - Social media analytics

 - Web analytics

-Once you’ve created your buyer persona, you’ll need to understand the perspective of your customer.
+Once you’ve created your buyer persona, you’ll need to understand your customer’s perspective.
 What their pain points are, motivations, and customer influences.
-After you understand this, you can create an effective copy that will address their pain points.
+After you understand this, you can create an effective copy that addresses their pain points.
 You can use this copy to directly message the audience you are targeting.

 2. Use a sales page template

 A sales page is just a regular page, but the only difference is that it turns visitors into customers by persuading them to purchase your product or service.
 They’re specially designed for selling a product or service and the way to distinguish if it’s good, or not is to make your customers act immediately.